Gloridust/ygeeker/src/pages/support/clipmemo/policy/privacy.md

 ## Introduction

-Yungeeker, Ltd ("We," "Our," or "Us") operates the ClipMemo mobile application ("App").
+YGeeker, Ltd ("We," "Our," or "Us") operates the ClipMemo mobile application ("App").
 This page informs you of our policies regarding the collection, use, and disclosure of personal information when you use our App.

 By using ClipMemo, you agree to the collection and use of information in accordance with this policy.